Addiction Support Groups

 Haven’t Been to Treatment Yet?

 Support groups are supplemental and most effective when engaged with after formal substance abuse treatment.
 If you haven’t been to treatment, you should consider calling American Addiction Centers.
 Substance abuse treatment requires the help of professionals who can guide you in taking the necessary steps to live a sober and healthy life free from drugs and alcohol.
-We operate treatment centers in the following states:
+We operate facilities all across the United States so there is always a local option available.

 American Addiction Centers operates a confidential helpline to assist you or someone you love in determining what treatment option would be best.
-AAC treatment centers are located across America in 8 different states.
-You can call 1-888-439-3435 Who Answers? . and speak to a friendly admissions navigator toll-free, 24 hours a day 7 days a week.
+You can call and speak to a friendly admissions navigator toll-free, 24 hours a day 7 days a week.

 Still Not Sure About Asking for Help?